Contact Nathalie

 Nathalie Arnold

-Franklin Patterson Hall 226
+Franklin Patterson Hall 214

 413.559.5308

 In anthropology, Nathalie has focused primarily on Swahili Muslim communities of the Western Indian Ocean, publishing work about the politics of space and song, collective memory, poetry, material culture, foodways, and imaginal worlds in Pemba, Zanzibar.
-Her forthcoming book, Mystical Power and Politics on the Swahili Coast: Uchawi in Pemba (Boydell and Brewer/James Currey, 2024), traces changes in the mystical geographies of Pemba through the greatest transformations of the twentieth and twenty-first centuries, including the Zanzibar Revolution, the adoption of multiparty democracy, Islamic revival and reform, and the rise of neoliberal capital.
+Her book, Mystical Power and Politics on the Swahili Coast: Uchawi in Pemba (Boydell and Brewer/James Currey, 2024), traces changes in the mystical geographies of Pemba through the greatest transformations of the 20th and 21st centuries, including the Zanzibar Revolution, the adoption of multiparty democracy, Islamic revival and reform, and the rise of neoliberal capital.
 Long interested in social geography and the phenomenology of space, she has in recent years turned her attention to multispecies relations, in 2023 initiating a new research project exploring these in Islamic contexts on the Swahili Coast.
 The first stage of this research focuses on pigeons, who, in Zanzibar, participate in the creation of Islamic temporalities, engage in prayer, and through their behavior provoke polyphonous human meditations on the nature of love, gender, mobility, and freedom.

 Having spoken French and Swahili all her life, Nathalie is also an active literary translator working from and into Swahili as well as from French into English.
 Her translations include Tamasha, a novella by Omani-Zanzibari writer Naila Barwani (Dira, 2022), and shorter works of fiction and poetry by Mohammed Said Abdalla, Mohammed Ghassani, Adam Shafi, and Nassor Hilal Kharusi.
 Her work has appeared in internationally recognized journals such as Asymptote, Five Points, Words without Borders, and The New Orleans Review.